lizyshare/HETL-main/README.md

 ## Acknowledge

-The code framework is derived from https://github.com/LHRLAB/HAHE .
+The code framework is derived from https://github.com/LHRLAB/HAHE.
+We would like to appreciate their open-sourced work.